shulginmusic/musicians-api/README.md

 # Disclaimer

-This application is an exploration of JWT Auth and Spring Security, and should not be used in a professional setting unless it's heavily tested and modified to ensure the security of a project.
+This application is an exploration of JWT Auth and Spring Security, and should not be used in a professional setting.
+If used as a reference, it should be heavily tested and modified to ensure the security of a project.

 # Got Questions?
 Contact me!
 efim@shulginmusic.com